marzhall/kyuu/readme.md

 # Usage

-Starting a queue daemon, writing to a queue, then popping messages from the queue by `cat`ting the file:
+This is an example of starting a queue daemon, mounting it to the folder "test," writing to a queue named "queue", then popping messages from the queue using `cat`:

         $: kyuu myqueue &
         $: 9pfuse 127.0.0.1:5640 test